 h.
 Inspectors and analysts should use their evaluation of the significance of an inspection finding as communication tools at the earliest possible opportunity to discuss the potential significance of the finding with the licensee, and with NRC management.
 Inspectors should not request a licensee to perform any specific analysis.

 i.
 Inspectors and analysts should question, when appropriate, the relevant and influential assumptions related to any SDP result.
 This approach focuses constructive dialogue between the NRC staff and affected licensees on gathering the technical information and making the input and assumption determinations that are a priority to support a final significance determination.
-In particular, differences between risk models should be reasonably understood before a final determination is made.
+In particular, differences between risk models should be reasonably understood before a final significance determination is made.

 j.
-All technical judgments made by the staff within any probabilistic-based SDP tool should have bases that are clearly observable as “reasonable,” as well as reasoned, using best available information, and not purposefully biased in a conservative manner simply because of uncertainties are applicable in both conservative and non-conservative directions.
+All technical judgments made by the staff within any probabilistic-based SDP tool should have bases that are clearly observable as “reasonable,” as well as reasoned, using best available information, and not purposefully biased in a conservative manner simply because of uncertainties that are applicable in both conservative and non-conservative directions.
 This approach ensures that influential assumptions made in the SDP analysis are as realistic as practicable.
 This practice requires that staff technical or probabilistic judgments not be “traded off” within a risk model by allowing a conservative bias in one modeling factor simply because another factor is believed to be non-conservatively biased.
 In some cases, it may be appropriate to demonstrate that a particular factor does not influence an SDP result by artificially setting it to the most conservative (i.e., greatest risk outcome) value.
 In such cases, the purpose for doing this should be clearly documented.

 0308.03-04 RISK-INFORMED VERSUS RISK-BASED